-When the Kingdom of God is redefined as "heaven" for departed souls or a synonym for the Church or a social program, or even Zionist hopes this side of the Parousia, it is unlikely that the biblical Gospel of the Kingdom can be heard in terms which make sense of it in its own Jewish context.29 The Christian gospel presents salvation from sins for individuals, but salvation is linked to the future renewal of the earth and to a Kingdom centered in Jerusalem.
-The central message of Jesus was the approach of the Kingdom of God for which men were to prepare with all urgency.
+34 The Virgin Birth of the Messiah (London: Geoffrey Chapman), 1977, 311 from sins for individuals, but salvation is linked to the future renewal of the earth and to a kingdom centered in Jerusalem.
+The central message of Jesus was the approach of the kingdom of God for which men were to prepare with all urgency.
 How faithfully has this Gospel been transmitted to us?
 A positive answer is hardly possible.
-A recent history of the doctrine of the Kingdom of God suggests that the Kingdom has not received anything like the attention it enjoys in the New Testament as the heart of Jesus' gospel of salvation.30 Moreover, it has suffered drastic reinterpretation when it has been forced to support various man-made agendas unrelated to the Messianic Kingdom or reduced to an interior kingdom in the heart.
+A recent history of the doctrine of the kingdom of God37 suggests that the kingdom has not received anything like the attention it enjoys in the New Testament as the heart of Jesus' gospel of salvation.
+Moreover, it has suffered drastic reinterpretation when it has been forced to support various man-made agendas unrelated to the Messianic kingdom or reduced to an interior kingdom in the heart.